Gun Rights Restoration & Expungement Attorney in Troy, Michigan

 Start the Process Today

 You can obtain a copy of your criminal record online using the Internet Criminal History Access Tool, or ICHAT.
-Email the results to me at the Redmond Law Group so we can get started restoring your rights and clearing your record.
+Email the results to me at the Law Offices of Barton Morris so we can get started restoring your rights and clearing your record.

 Gun Rights Restoration & Expungement Attorney Serving Troy, Michigan

 If you’re seeking gun rights restoration or expungement of your criminal record, I am ready to help you pursue your rights through established legal processes.
 I will work with you and fight for your rights under the law.
 I am located in Troy, Michigan, but I serve clients through Oakland and Macomb counties.
-Call me at Redmond Law Group today.
+Call me at Law Offices of Barton Morris today.